- A UTI happens when bacteria gets into the bladder.

 How is a UTI diagnosed?

 A UTI is usually diagnosed by a urine test that checks for bacteria.
 Your health care provider will ask you to pee into a cup.
 Your urine sample may be tested first with a “dipstick test” (a strip of paper that has been treated with a certain chemical that checks for white blood cells as well as protein and glucose).
 The result of the dipstick test is available right away.
 It’s likely that your urine sample will also be sent to the lab for further testing.
 It usually takes about 2 days to get the results of the urine culture back.
-If you’re sexually active, or your health care provider is concerned that your symptoms are from another cause, such as chlamydia, herpes or another STI, he or she will test you for STIs.
+If you’re sexually active, or your health care provider is concerned that your symptoms are from another cause, such as chlamydia, herpes or another sexually transmitted infection (STI), he or she will check you for STIs.

 How is a UTI treated?